Toyota Industries Corporation

 Aluminum Die-Cast Products

-Compressor cylinders
+-Compressor cylinders

-Compressor housings
+-Compressor housings

-Motor housings for electric compressors
+-Motor housings for electric compressors

-Compressor pistons (T6 treatment)
+-Compressor pistons (T6 treatment)

-Inverter cases for the Lexus GS Hybrid
+-Inverter cases for the Lexus GS Hybrid

-Air compressors for FCV
+-Air compressors for FCV

-Hydrogen circulation pumps for FCV
+-Hydrogen circulation pumps for FCV

-Viscous Type Power Heater
+-Viscous Type Power Heaters

 Car Electronics